-I solve integration problems with open source tools, like Apache Camel, ActiveMQ and Qpid.
+I solve integration problems with open source tools, like Apache Camel, ActiveMQ and Qpid Dispatch.

-These tools are open to everyone, support standards, and thousands of companies run them in production.
+These tools are open to all and support recognised standards.
+And thousands of companies are running them in production.

-If you’re thinking of getting into integration, or you want to know how to connect your pile of systems together, using open source, then check out my articles on open source integration below.
+If you’ve got an integration problem to solve, or you want to know how to connect your pile of systems together with open source, then check out my articles on open source integration below.

 Apache Camel Tutorial: Apache Camel is an amazing framework for Java that handles all the hard work of integration very well.
 It comes with 200+ connectors for different systems, implements most of the well-known enterprise integration patterns, and has a thriving community.
 If you’ve already decided on Camel (good for you!), this article shows you how to get started from a developer perspective.